intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 If you listen to the very beginning of the synthesized results, especially in the guitar, you'll hear that it is missing the sharp pluck.
 The onset has been smoothed out by our harmonic synthesizer.
 The onset, or **transient**, portion of a signal is defined by abrupt changes in amplitude, phase, or frequency information.
-Sinusoidal synthesis does not work well for these signal components.
+Sinusoidal/harmonic synthesis does not work well for these signal components.
 Transient modelling has been a topic of recent in recent DDSP synthesis work focused on sound effect modelling {cite:p}`barahona2023noisebandnet`{cite:p}`liu2023ddsp` and drum synthesis {cite:p}`shier2023differentiable`.